avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 chemical concentrations here) that gives the best possible separation between the groups (wine cultivars here) in our data set.

+If we want to separate the wines by cultivar, the wines come from three different cultivars, so the number of groups (G) is 3, and the number of variables is 13 (13 chemicals' concentrations; p = 13).
+The maximum number of useful discriminant functions that can separate the wines by cultivar is the minimum of G-1 and p, and so in this case it is the minimum of 2 and 13, which is 2.
+Thus, we can find at most 2 useful discriminant functions to separate the wines by cultivar, using the 13 chemical concentration variables.

 You can carry out a linear discriminant analysis using the "lda()" function from the R "MASS" package.
 To use this function, we first need to install the "MASS" R package (for instructions on how to install an R package, see `How to install an R package